MADE RICH THROUGH A DREAM

 Quickly he realised that this Highland teuchtar had not the brawn nor the daring to assail an Edinburgh merchant's dwelling.
 "What was it brought you down here?"
 The cottar told him of the voice he had heard saying, "Your fortune awaits for you in Edinburgh.
 Go and find it."
 Yet all he had found was a hard prison bed.

 The cottar said nothing in answer to that question, but begged pardon of the chief of the constables for giving him such bother, and said that he was so filled with remorse he was tobasyt.
 He wished he could just leave Edinburgh immediately and go home.
-The chief of the constables was so impressed at this that he opened the Poors Box and gave the cottar enough in bawbees as would see him safe home, on condition he never came again within the confines of the city.
+The chief of the constables was so impressed at this that he opened the Poors' Box and gave the cottar enough in bawbees as would see him safe home, on condition he never came again within the confines of the city.
 The cottar agreed and left.

-Home again, he dug in the west corner of his field, and found a metal-girt chest buried deep.
+Home again, he dug in the west corner of that field, and found a metal-girt chest buried deep.
 Within, wrapped in silks and brocades, were gold ornaments and stacks of coins.
-He sold them quietly in Inverness, bought up all the debts of the laird of Abrondale and forced him to exchange the bills against a good parcel of land.
+He sold them quietly in Inverness, bought up all the debts of the laird and forced him to exchange the bills against a good parcel of land.
 On that land the cottar made as fine a farm as any in the Black Isle, and improved it more by the use of the new ways of farming he had learned about during his long journey to the south.
-In the west corner of the field called Pitpark the cottar built a fine house, better than the laird of Abrondale's own mansion, and the cottar called his house The Chief Constable's House, although no-one knew why.
+In the west corner of the field called Pitpark the cottar built a fine house, better than the laird's own mansion, and the cottar called his house The Chief Constable's House, although no-one knew why.